AdaCore/spark2014/lrm/source/packages.rst

 High-level requirements
 ^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Needs to be met by language feature:
+Goals to be met by language feature:

    * For each state abstraction, it shall be possible to define the set of hidden state items that implement or *refine* that abstract state (where the